 Body as a Whole: fatigue, weakness, rigors, flushing, hypersensitivity

 S. aureus Bacteremia/Endocarditis Trial

-Serious Gram-negative infections (including bloodstream infections) were reported in 10/120 (8.3%) CUBICIN-treated and 0/115 comparator-treated patients.
+Serious Gram-negative infections (including bloodstream infections) were reported in 10/120 (8.3%) CUBICIN-treated patients and 0/115 comparator-treated patients.
 Comparator-treated patients received dual therapy that included initial gentamicin for 4 days.
 Infections were reported during treatment and during early and late follow-up.
 Gram-negative infections included cholangitis, alcoholic pancreatitis, sternal osteomyelitis/mediastinitis, bowel infarction, recurrent Crohn's disease, recurrent line sepsis, and recurrent urosepsis caused by a number of different Gram-negative bacteria.

 The rates of the most common adverse reactions, organized by System Organ Class (SOC), observed in S. aureus bacteremia/endocarditis (6 mg/kg CUBICIN) patients are displayed in Table 5.

-Table 5: Incidence of Adverse Reactions that Occurred in
+Table 5: Incidence of Adverse Reactions that Occurred

 Comparator Treatment Group in the S. aureus Bacteremia/Endocarditis